DJ-github88/Descension/docs/SPELL_WIZARD_TO_SPELLCARD_TEMPLATE.md

 }
 ```

+**⚠️ CRITICAL: Rollable Table Entry Effect Descriptions**

+Rollable table entries MUST have detailed, concrete effect descriptions that explain:
+- **What happens** (damage amount, healing amount, status effect, etc.)
+- **Who it affects** (all targets, enemies only, allies only, etc.)
+- **Saving throws** (if applicable: save type, DC, outcome)
+- **Duration** (if applicable: rounds, minutes, etc.)
+- **Mechanical details** (what "frozen" means, what "difficult terrain" does, etc.)

+**BAD Examples:**
+- ❌ "4d6 ice damage, freezes targets" - Too vague, what does "freezes" mean?
+- ❌ "Blizzard" - No information at all
+- ❌ "Provides utility benefits" - Meaningless

+**GOOD Examples:**
+- ✅ "4d6 cold damage to all targets in area.
+Targets must make Constitution save DC 15 for half damage.
+Targets that fail the save are frozen (paralyzed) for 1 round - cannot move or take actions, attacks against them have advantage."
+- ✅ "All allies within 40ft radius are healed for 4d8 HP.
+This healing cannot exceed maximum HP.
+Allies also gain temporary HP equal to half the healing received (2d8 temp HP)."
+- ✅ "4d6 fire damage to all targets in area.
+Targets must make Agility save DC 15 for half damage.
+Targets that fail the save are ignited, taking 1d6 fire damage at the start of each of their turns for 3 rounds (Constitution save DC 15 ends early)."

 #### SpellCard Display:
 - **Location**: Card body, special mechanics section
 - **Format**:
   - Shows table name and description
-  - Displays resolution type (e.g., "Roll 1d20" or "Draw 3 Cards")
+  - Displays resolution type (e.g., "Roll 1d8" or "Draw 3 Cards")
-  - Lists all entries with their ranges/patterns and effects
+  - Lists all entries with their ranges/patterns and **detailed effect descriptions**
-  - For DICE: Shows "On a roll of X-Y: Effect description"
+  - For DICE: Shows "On a roll of X: [Entry Name] - [Detailed Effect Description]"
-  - For CARDS: Shows "When drawing [Pattern]: Effect description"
+  - For CARDS: Shows "When drawing [Pattern]: [Entry Name] - [Detailed Effect Description]"
-  - For COINS: Shows "When pattern [Pattern]: Effect description"
+  - For COINS: Shows "When pattern [Pattern]: [Entry Name] - [Detailed Effect Description]"
+- **⚠️ CRITICAL**: Each entry's `effect` field must contain detailed, concrete mechanics (see "Rollable Table Entry Effect Descriptions" above)
 - **Special Features**:
   - Entries can reference creatures from creature library
   - Entries can modify base spell effects
   - Entries can have their own damage/healing formulas
   - Entries can summon creatures with full configuration
+- **⚠️ IMPORTANT**: Spells with rollable tables should NOT have utility components unless the utility is explicitly part of the spell description.
+If a spell's description only mentions the rollable table (e.g., "Roll 1d8 to determine the chaotic effect"), do NOT include utility in `effectTypes` or `utilityConfig`.

 #### Card Patterns (CARDS):
 - Suits: 'Hearts', 'Diamonds', 'Clubs', 'Spades'